hashicorp/terraform/website/source/docs/commands/remote-config.html.markdown

 can be specified by the `-state` flag.
 If no state file exists, a blank state will be configured.

+When enabling remote storage, use the `-backend-config` flag to set the required configuration variables as documented below.
+See the example below this section for more details.

 When remote storage is disabled, the existing remote state is migrated to a local file.
 This defaults to the `-state` path during restore.

 The following backends are supported:

 * Atlas - Stores the state in Atlas.
-Requires the `-name` and `-access-token` flag.
-  The `-address` flag can optionally be provided.
+Requires the `name` and `access-token` variables.
+The `address` variable can optionally be provided.

 * Consul - Stores the state in the KV store at a given path.
-  Requires the `path` flag.
-The `-address` and `-access-token` flag can optionally be provided.
+  Requires the `path` variable.
+The `address` and `access-token` variables can optionally be provided.
 Address is assumed to be the local agent if not provided.

 * HTTP - Stores the state using a simple REST client.
 State will be fetched via GET, updated via POST, and purged with DELETE.
-Requires the `-address` flag.
+Requires the `address` variable.

 The command-line flags are all optional.
 The list of available flags are:

-* `-address=url` - URL of the remote storage server.
-Required for HTTP backend, optional for Atlas and Consul.

-* `-access-token=token` - Authentication token for state storage server.
-  Required for Atlas backend, optional for Consul.

-* `-backend=Atlas` - Specifies the type of remote backend.
-Must be one of Atlas, Consul, or HTTP.
-Defaults to Atlas.
+* `-backend=Atlas` - The remote backend to use.
+Must be one of the above supported backends.

+* `-backend-config="k=v"` - Specify a configuration variable for a backend.
+  This is how you set the required variables for the backends above.

 * `-backup=path` - Path to backup the existing state file before modifying.
 Defaults to the "-state" path with ".backup" extension.